-Whenever I travel to a new country, I always like to learn a few words of that country’s language.
+Whenever I travel to a new country, I always try to learn a few words of that country’s language.
 It makes getting around a little easier and, honestly, just seems like the polite thing to do.
-Here are a few basic French words to learn that will make your time in Paris a little smoother and the locals a little nicer.
+Here are a few basic French phrases that will make your time in Paris a little smoother and the locals a little nicer.

 Good morning/good day: Bonjour (bon-zhoor)